-There are couple of different ways to implement database encryption – commonly on operating system, filesystem, file or column level, leaving out transport level encryption which is supported since 15 years.
+There is a couple of different ways to implement database encryption – commonly on operating system, filesystem, file or column level, leaving out transport level encryption, which is supported since 15 years.
 Each of those approaches counters a different threat model, and one can easily imagine that in the case of databases, where the systems were originally not designed with encryption in mind, it is not exactly easy to agree on a certain way of doing things – and then there would be a lot of technical pitfalls on the way.
 But today, after a lot of work in co-operation with a client, we’re really glad to announce that our PostgreSQL instance-level encryption patch mentioned some months ago is now ready for download and use!

 How does instance level encryption work?

 The high-level idea behind the patch is to store all the files, making up a PostgreSQL cluster on disk in encrypted format (data-at-rest encryption) and then decrypt blocks, as they are read from disk into shared buffers.
 As soon as a block is written out to the disk from shared buffers again, it will be encrypted automatically.
 This requires firstly that the database is initialized (initdb) with encryption in mind and secondly that during startup, the server needs access to the encryption-key, which can be provided in two ways – through an environment variable or through a new “pgcrypto.keysetup_command” parameter.
 Note that the entire instance is encrypted, so in some sense this implementation is comparable with filesystem or partition level encryption.

 1. Build the Postgres code with the patch applied, also, install “contrib”.

 2. Initialize the cluster by setting the encryption key and then calling initdb